 By Philip Reed

-Philip Reed is an associate professor of philosophy at Canisius College.
+Philip Reed is professor of philosophy at Canisius College.
 He specializes in ethics.